 Figure 3: Visualization of radiomic feature extraction. a) A liver volume is extracted from the computed tomography scan and features relating to the intensity statistics, shape, and gray level matrices of the live volume are computed. b) An example of one such radiomic feature, skewness, from a liver slice.
-The skewness generated is a local map of skewness.
+The skewness generated is a local map of skewness for visualization.
 In the final radiomic computation, one singular value is computed for the entire volume.

 Feature Selection

-Retaining all 108 radiomic features would likely result in overfitting due to inclusion of irrelevant features.
+Retaining all 108 radiomic features would likely result in overfitting due to inclusion of irrelevant or redundant features.
 Hence, several feature selection strategies have been employed.
-First, features variance thresholding was performed to remove any feature with no variance.
-Next, similar features were removed by computing remove features above a variance inflation factor threshold of 10, indicating collinearity [16].
+First, variance thresholding was performed to remove any feature with no variance.
+Next, redundant features were removed using a variance inflation factor threshold of 10 as an indicator of collinearity [20].

-If the number of samples are not sufficient for the dimensionality of the feature space, then overfitting is likely to occur [17].
-To further filter features, we create an initial Cox hazard regression model and removed features with the lowest hazard ratio until the ratio between features to samples is below 1:10.
-Although Cox hazard regression may be limited in predictive power by not explicitly computing how to use features to predict the outcome, the regression has still been used for initial feature selection in literature [18] as its strength is identifying relevant features.
+If the number of samples are not sufficient for the dimensionality of the feature space, then overfitting is likely to occur [21].
+To further reduce the feature set we therefore scored the relevance of the remaining features using the hazard ratios predicted for each variable in a Cox proportional hazards model [22], and removed less relevant features until the ratio of features to samples was less than 1:10.
 This additional step is dependent on the sample size and with sufficient samples in future studies may be unnecessary.
-The final feature set is then used as in input to train a machine learning survival model.

 Random Survival Forest Model

-To predict survival from the filtered feature set, the random survival forest (RSF) algorithm was used [19].
-The RSF algorithm operates by creating a decision tree with nodes representing features with a threshold value.
-Prediction occurs by having a patient traverse the tree, comparing the radiomic features of a patient with the current node and traversing to either the left or right child node depending on if the feature is greater than the threshold.
-The features used for the nodes and the threshold values are adjusted with each pass of patient data to maximize the log-rank test given by:
+To predict survival from the filtered feature set, the random survival forest (RSF) algorithm was used [23].
+The RSF algorithm operates by creating an ensemble decision tree with nodes representing features with a threshold value.
+The features used for the nodes and the threshold values were adjusted with each pass of patient data to maximize the log-rank test given by:

 Lx,c= i=1NEi,1-Yi,1 EiYii=1N Yi,1Yi(1-Yi,1Yi)(Yi-EiYi-1)Ei

 Where at time ti, Ei is the number of events at time ti, Ei,j is the number of events at a daughter node j, Yi is the number of patients with an events or at risk at time ti, and Yi,j is the number of patients with an event or at risk at a daughter node.
-The cumulative hazard is then calculated by the Nelson-Aalen estimator [20].
+The cumulative hazard was calculated by the Nelson-Aalen estimator [24].
 A detailed outline of the algorithm is available in the Supplemental Information section.
-Hyperparameters, including maximum number of trees, maximum number of patients for a terminal node, and maximum depth, were optimized with a gridsearch algorithm.
+Hyperparameters, including maximum number of trees, maximum number of patients for a terminal node, and maximum depth, were optimized with a gridsearch algorithm that occurs within a cross-validation loop.
 After optimization, feature importances were computed by the difference between the error rate and the perturbed error rate for that feature.

 Validation

-To evaluate the performance of the survival model, 80% of the data was used to train the model and 20\% of the data was used to validate the model.
-This was repeated five times in 5-fold cross-validation where a different 20% subset of was used for validation.
-Validation accuracy metrics were computed by computing the concordance index (C-index) and integrated Brier score (IBS).
-The final reported accuracy was computed by averaging the C-index and IBS over the 5 k-folds.
+A 4 k-fold cross-validation scheme was used to provide multiple estimates of the performance of the model.
+In this type of scheme, the dataset is shuffled and partitioned into 4 equal sized subsets.
+Each subset is then used as a test data set for a model trained on the union of the remaining 3 subsets, giving 4 separate models trained and evaluated using the same overall approach.
+The concordance index (C-index) and integrated Brier score (IBS) were used as accuracy metrics to evaluate the models in each fold.
+The final reported accuracy was computed by averaging the C-index and IBS over the 4 k-folds.